9 Incredible Spring Break Getaways to Take This Year

 Busan, South Korea

 Seoul may be the first place that comes to mind when you think of South Korea, but Busan, a seaside city in the south, is one of the country’s most beautiful spots in the spring.
 In April, the cherry blossoms are blooming and cultural events like the Samgwangsa Temple Lantern Festival, which displays more than three million twinkling lights, are in full swing.
 It’s also warm enough to stroll along Haeundae Beach and explore Gamcheon Culture Village—a coastal, clifftop artist community full of candy-colored houses, bright murals, and sculptures.
-Plus, with the Olympics wrapping up, you’ll have the place all to yourself.
+Plus, now that the Olympics have fully wrapped up, you’ll have the place all to yourself.

 Sun Valley, Idaho